 </div>

 • grid-area allows you to name a section and refer to it later as that.
-It doesn't need to match the class name (but it can, they have have nothing to do with each other.)
+It doesn't need to match the class name (but it can, they have nothing to do with each other.)

 • We used grid-template-columns before. grid-template-areas allows you to do a similar thing but to refer to the columns by name.
 As you can see here, it also allows us to have columns that reach across rows.
 Pretty neat.